junhee98/2DHumanPose/README.md

 We refer to the original code which implement [Higher-HRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) & [Davit](https://github.com/dingmyu/davit)

 This is the official code of [A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)](https://drive.google.com/file/d/1sC1Li9IQlDmLiRUhiMM4VQVLzrb6uXsS/view?usp=sharing)

+This repository is developed by Sehee Kim, and Junhee Lee.

 ![Illustrating the architecture of the our's model](/figures/figure_arch.png)